 Like any chronic condition, RA can be stressful.
 Don’t hesitate to see a professional if it starts to get to you.
 Often, talking things through can help you find different approaches that will work better for you.

 Social workers can help you navigate the health care system, counsel you during tough times, and help you find community or government resources to get more care and support.

 Your Orthopedic Surgeon

 You may never need surgery for your RA.
 Today’s medicines can stop or slow down the disease.
-If however there is a lot of joint damage that is affecting your ability to function your rheumatologist may refer you for surgery such as joint replacement.
+But if there is a lot of joint damage that makes it harder for you to function, your rheumatologist may refer you for surgery such as joint replacement.

 Tips to Work With Your Team

 1. Bring your medical record with you to your first appointment.

 2. Communicate.
 Make sure each team member knows about important changes, like recent surgeries, hospitalizations, or changes in what medications you take.

 3. Keep your appointments.